YohanMeyer/ChiasmusExtractor/README.md

 ## Candidate extraction tool

-The candidate extraction is only based on lemmas (for now), as the tool searches for inversions of lemmas in the "ABBA" form in a window of thirty words. \
+The antimetabole candidate extraction is based on lemmas, as the tool searches for inversions of lemmas in the "AB(C...C)BA" form in a window of thirty tokens.
+Unfortunately, the extraction of chiasmi candidates based on word embedding is not providing satisfactory results. \
 The window ignores punctuation and stopwords.

 To run it in the `src/` folder :